Updated July 2, 2021.

 It depends on where you’re coming from and which island you’re flying into!
 For instance, the non-stop flight from D.C.
 (IAD) to Honolulu (HNL) is over 10.5 hours, but the flight from L.A.
-(LAX) to the Big Island (KOA) is 5.5 hours.
+(LAX) to the Island of Hawai’i (KOA) is 5.5 hours.
 And flights between any two Hawaiian islands are anywhere from 20 minutes to an hour!
 So it really depends.

 Read next: How to Survive the Flight to Hawaii

 The State of Hawaii has two official languages: English and Hawaiian!
 You’ll see both while you’re in the islands, and you’ll probably hear both, too.
 But if you only know English, don’t worry, you’ll be just fine.
 If you do want to learn a little Hawaiian, however, you can take FREE lessons on the DuoLingo app!

 Helpful resources here: The Best Apps for Travel